Financial institutions must ensure they don’t accidentally help criminals. But which anti-money laundering or AML tool should they use?

 - Money seems to be deposited and withdrawn too quickly

-- Someone is logging in multiple times from a risky IP pointing to the Cayman Islands.
+- Someone is logging in multiple times from a risky ip geolocation pointing to the Cayman Islands.

-Use Case: How a Client Uses SEON for AML
+Use Case: How a Client Uses SEON as an AML Tool

-One of our clients, a leading crypto exchange, uses our prevention solution like they would AML software platforms.
+One of our clients, a leading crypto exchange, uses our SEON like they would an AML solution.
 How?
 Via a smart Slack integration.

 SEON monitors every user action on their platform, and the exchange has set up a custom rule in the Scoring Engine that is triggered when a customer deposits more than 2500€.
 The transaction is automatically paused, and the team receives a notification directly in Slack, so they can immediately act by asking further questions or performing a manual review.